If you want to be a part of the program, I'm expecting the full decision from the judge in the Fonnie Willis case down in Fulton County, Georgia.

 And as to the phone records, the issue is whether there was a true expert who testified and could make that admissible before the court.

-We have a process in Georgia for another prosecutor to be assigned and appointed, they're already on notice to do so if the judge rules that way.
+We have a process in Georgia for another prosecutor to be assigned and appointed.

-Well, wouldn't this wouldn't this sh shouldn't the entire office uh be taken off the case and wouldn't a new prosecutor have to start from scratch at this point?
+And wouldn't a new prosecutor have to start from scratch at this point?

 Wouldn't that be the fair thing to do?

-Yes, uh I think that what they would do.
+I think what they would do.

-Well what about all these people that made plea deals in this case, and in every case that I can remember, I don't think anyone got any jail time.
+And in every case that I can remember, I don't think anyone got any jail time.

 What about those people?

-And it's either you want to go to trial and prove your innocence and and fight for your innocence, but if you lose, you risk going to jail.
+And it's either you want to go to trial and prove your innocence and fight for your innocence, but if you lose, you risk going to jail.

-Or they offer you a plea deal with no jail time, you make an apology to the people of Georgia.
+Or they offer you a plea deal with no jail time.

-Maybe maybe there's some impact on your life if, for example, you're a lawyer, maybe you risk getting your law law license suspended, whatever that happens to be, you pay a fine.
+Maybe there's some impact on your life if, for example, you're a lawyer.

-What about those people that made deals for that reason, not because they felt that they were guilty.
+What about those people that made deals for that reason, not because they felt that they were guilty?

-I i it it's very difficult to reopen criminal pleas that are done knowingly and voluntarily.
+It's very difficult to reopen criminal pleas that are done knowingly and voluntarily.

 However, having said that, Sean, your point is well taken.

-As a lawyer for one of those defendants, depending on what uh uh what occurs in the next few days or weeks, I would be seriously considered filing either a motion to reopen an extraordinary motion to set aside conviction, uh, and that's gonna do further uh gum up the works as this goes forward, particularly particularly obviously if this unravels further, there is a recusal, other evidence is before the court and it continues to unwind.
+As a lawyer for one of those defendants, depending on what occurs in the next few days or weeks, I would seriously consider filing either a motion to reopen an extraordinary motion to set aside conviction, and that's going to further gum up the works as this goes forward, particularly, obviously, if this unravels further.

-Every one of these folks, every one of these folks will be calling their lawyers and saying, What are my options?
+Every one of these folks, every one of these folks will be calling their lawyers and saying, what are my options?

 Yes, there are options.

-It's difficult, but there are extraordinary and there are motions that could be filed to set aside a plea and reopen the matter and have it dealt with on the facts.
+It's difficult, but there are extraordinary, and there are motions that could be filed to set aside a plea and reopen the matter and have it dealt with on the facts.

 Wouldn't you say that these are extraordinary circumstances?